-Taking small children on long flights can be a hassle (not to mention the excess baggage charges for all the equipment you need).
-Child friendly holidays in the UK have never been more popular – after all there is so much flexibility in a self-catering cottage.
-Parents can prepare family meals in fully-equipped kitchens and make the home their own for the holiday or short break.
+Taking small children on long flights can be a hassle, not to mention the excess baggage charges for all the equipment you need.
+Child-friendly holidays in the UK have never been more popular – after all, there is so much flexibility in a self-catering cottage.
+Parents can prepare family meals in fully-equipped kitchens and make the home their own for the duration of their stay.

-10 tips for creating a child friendly holiday home:
+Ten tips for creating a child-friendly holiday home:

-Try to make things as easy as possible for parents with as much useful equipment available as possible.
-Having items like high-chairs and cots means parents can travel lighter but we also recommend having baby-monitors, toys, books and even toilet seats and bowls and spoons for toddlers.
+Try to make things as easy as possible for parents with useful equipment available.
+Having items like high chairs and cots means parents can travel lighter, but we also recommend having baby monitors, toys, books, toilet seats and cutlery for toddlers.
 Microwaves are handy for warming up baby meals and dishwashers can help make sure everything is properly sterilised.

-It can be nice to have a separate snug / playroom that children can make their own for the holiday.
+It can be nice to have a separate snug/playroom that children can make their own for the holiday.
 Providing DVDs (or Netflix) along with an X-box or Playstation means kids can entertain themselves and give harassed parents some peace.
 It’s also nice to go a bit old-school with some family bonding over a classic board game.
-Monopoly was always my favourite!
+Monopoly is always a favourite!

-If you do have outside space then having a seating area can watch kids play is a good option.
-Having an enclosed garden will also help to keep kids out of harms way and if you do have the room a swing-set or slide will always go down well.
-If you don’t have room yourself then mention any local play areas in your welcome pack.
+If you do have outside space, then having a seating area for watching kids play is a good option.
+Having an enclosed garden will also help to keep kids out of harm's way and if you do have the room, a swing set or slide will always go down well.
+If you don’t have room yourself, then mention any local play areas in your welcome pack.

 Families probably aren’t going to want to arrive at the holiday cottage with a week’s supply of food, so it is important to let them know about local shops where they can stock up on bread, milk and other provisions.

-Let’s face it this is a holiday for families to get away from it all and relax so it’s likely they will want to go out to eat at least one evening.
-Providing information on any local cafes and restaurants that are particularly accommodating to babies and children will help you guests make a good choice on where to eat.
+Let’s face it, this is a holiday for families to get away from it all and relax, so it’s likely they will want to go out to eat at least one evening.
+Providing information on any local cafes and restaurants that are particularly accommodating to babies and children will help your guests make a good choice on where to eat.

-#07 Make flexible spaces (with room for a cot)
+7. Make flexible spaces with room for a cot

-Flexible space works well for families – open-plan living spaces means parents can keep an eye on kids playing while they prepare a meal.
-When it comes to bedtime, parents are likely to want to be within easy reach of their children so having the bedrooms close to each other on the same floor is ideal.
+Flexible space works well for families – open-plan living areas mean parents can keep an eye on kids playing while they prepare a meal.
+When it comes to bedtime, parents are likely to want to be within easy reach of their children, so having the bedrooms close to each other on the same floor is ideal.

-Make sure there is room for a travel cot to be set-up – preferable in the master bedroom.
+Make sure there is room for a travel cot to be set up, preferably in the master bedroom.
 Having a second bedroom that can be set-up as a twin means children can have their own beds.
-Little touches like black-out curtains can help little ones get a good night sleep.
+Little touches like black-out curtains can help children get a good night sleep.

-While it is nice to have jams, candles and wine in a welcome hamper it is much more practical for families to have something they can make supper with – especially if they are arriving late on a Friday night.
-Items like eggs, milk break and cheese mean families can rustle up an omelette or scrambled egg on toast to feed hungry mouths.
+While it is nice to have jams, candles and wine in a welcome hamper, it is much more practical for families to have something they can make supper with – especially if they are arriving late on a Friday night.
+Items like eggs, milk, bread and cheese mean families can rustle up an omelette or scrambled egg on toast to feed hungry mouths.

-If you are targeting families with young children it is important to think about all the things inside and outside you’re your holiday cottage that could be hazardous.
-If there are steep stairs make sure there is a stair-gate and that any areas of the garden that could cause issues (sharp drops or ponds) can be gated off.
+If you are targeting families with young children, it is important to think about all the things inside and outside your holiday cottage that could be hazardous.
+If there are steep stairs make sure there is a stair gate and any areas of the garden that could cause issues (sharp drops or ponds), can be gated off.